FollowNaim/DiceGame/README.md

-A dice game project @Naim with React!
+Dice game !
+i made it with react and tailwind css as my beginner project.
+IDE used A-code android.